Galaxy Z Fold 8 Release Date, Specs & Price – ‘Wide’ Model and S Pen Slot Leaks

 • Lighter build with a bigger battery + 45W fast charging, plus a major ultra-wide camera upgrade

-• The buy signal → No built-in S Pen, but the performance-to-price ratio is shaping up to be the best a Fold has ever offered
+• The buy signal → No built-in S Pen, but with the base storage price frozen (and only a modest bump on higher tiers), the performance-to-price ratio is shaping up to be the best a Fold has ever offered

 Editor’s Take